naaman10/gatsby-starter-netlify-cms/src/pages/dental-students/index.md

         We welcome any speaker/topic suggestions from current students!

         We are making plans for these talks to be delivered in person, however, if this is not possible (due to the COVID-19 situation) then we will aim to deliver the talks online.
-Either way, we will ensure that the talks are enagaing and informative.
+Either way, we will ensure that the talks are both enagaing and informative.
     - heading: Our Mixed Dentition Course
       link: mixed-dentition-course
       description: >-
-        Risus lorem odio lobortis **phasellus metus** felis morbi convallis diam.
-Senectus si in tellus sit eu donec suscipit blandit.
-Massa potenti nec conubia rhoncus ultrices malesuada.
+        Charting mixed dentition can be a daunting task for dental students - and even some qualified dentists!
+The variability in mixed dentition can make the task of charting, in a limited amount of time, confusing.
+We would like to improve the confidence dental students so that they feel comfrotable treating paediatric patients.

-        Curae donec efficitur per massa vulputate elit fermentum consectetuer.
-Pharetra tellus purus primis nisi pede parturient.
-Tempus fermentum condimentum mollis ullamcorper per blandit sit.
+        Our course is being created by the President (Yasmin) and Vice President (Sabina), along with the expertise and assistance of Dr. Siobhan Barry - an experienced paediaric consultatnt at the University Dental Hospital of Manchester.

-        Magnis viverra mauris est dui integer sit.
-Adipiscing ultrices ullamcorper scelerisque massa lobortis velit luctus purus bibendum.
+        More information to follow!
 ---